Skip to main content

 Hyldeblomstsaft (Elderflower Cordial)

-A refreshing and fragrant cordial made from elderflowers.
-It's often mixed with sparkling water or enjoyed on its own.
+A fragrant cordial made from elderflowers, usually cut with sparkling water or drunk straight.

 cordialCold